wp-plugins/appointment-book/readme.txt

 = Credits =

-Big thank you to Gunjanbhai who generously gave us this plugin namespace after deciding not to go through with his implementation.
-One less confusing name on the plugin repo!
+Big thank to wordpress community for allowing us to submit plugin.

 == Installation ==